FOURTH VAN CLIBURN INTERNATIONAL PIANO COMPETITION

 Constance Keene (United States)

-Lili Kraus (United Kingdom)
+Lili Kraus (New Zealand)

-Leonard Pennario (USA)
+Leonard Pennario (United States)

 ADDITIONAL INFORMATION